TRI247

 profile

-Born in the state of Maryland in 1989, Katie Zaferes’ impressive triathlon career most recently brought her two medals at the Tokyo Olympic Games – a testament to her consistent improvement and high performance levels.
+Born in the state of Maryland in 1989, Katie Zaferes’ impressive triathlon career brought her two medals at the Tokyo Olympic Games – a testament to her consistent improvement and high performance levels.

 A natural athlete, Katie enjoyed soccer and lacrosse as a youngster but excelled in cross country races and track and field events at her high school in Hampstead.
 She would win multiple state championships as she earned a place at Syracuse University.
 Once there, she continued to haul in the accolades by setting the school record for the outdoor 3,000m steeplechase and indoor 5,000m run.